tddebart/babu-is-you/README.md

 # Copyright (c)

-I do not own any right to any images used in this game please don't sue me
+I do not own any right to any images/sprites used in this game please don't sue me